SouravGanesh/RealTime-CPU-Memory-Usage-Analysis/README.md

      - `disk_usage`: Disk usage percentage

 2. **Python Script**:
-   - The Python script `performance_monitor.py` collects system metrics using `psutil` and inserts them into the SQL Server table `[performance]` at regular intervals.
+   - The Python script `performance_monitor.ipynb` collects system metrics using `psutil` and inserts them into the SQL Server table `[performance]` at regular intervals.

 3. **Power BI Dashboard**:
    - The Power BI dashboard connects to the SQL Server database and visualizes the real-time performance metrics using various charts and graphs.